gui2one/orbitons_cpp/README.md

 I am also using a manifest file, which is a new feature of vcpkg.
 Packages a defined in vcpkg.json.
 Pretty simple ... in theory.

+ImGui is also included in the project a a git submodule in vendor/
+It is not correctly build with the base project though.
+I need to remedy that. i.e some Imgui source files are directly included in src/ directory.